Neverball/neverball-docs/Editing.md

 To accomplish this, we apply the decal texture just above the base texture using a second lump.
 Mark the top of this lump with the decal texture and mark the other 5 sides with the invisible texture.

-Position the decal lump 1 unit above the base lump.
-Do not position the top of the decal lump coincident with the base lump, as this will cause Z-fighting.
+It is convenient to position the decal lump 1 unit above the base lump for purposes of aligning and scaling the decal texture.
+You may then position the top of the decal lump coincident with the base lump, as this will no longer cause Z-fighting, as it did in earlier versions of Neverball ( < 1.5 ).

-Very important: mark the decal lump as detail using the “Make Detail” menu item.
-If the decal lump is allowed to be structural then the ball will bump into it, as it is 1/64th of a meter from the floor.
+**Important**: Mark the decal lump as detail using the “Make Detail” menu item.

 ![](img/decal1.png)  ![](img/decal2.png)

-This is a decal lump by itself, and the same decal lump with the surface lump to which it is applied.
+This is a decal lump by itself, and the same decal lump with the surface lump to which it is applied (offset 1 unit for visibility).

 ##Mitering